Human-Signals-Lab/highlow_release/README.md

 # highlow_release
-The major implementation and supplementary information for the Interspeech 2024 paper.
+The supplementary information for the Interspeech 2024 paper.